CastosHQ/Seriously-Simple-Podcasting/readme.txt

 = 1.7.1 =
 * 2013-09-23
-* [UPDATE] Adding error notice for versions of WordPress prior to v3.5
+* [TWEAK] Adding error notice for versions of WordPress prior to v3.5
 * [FIX] Removing PHP warning when using widget
 * [FIX] Fixing fatal error when using WordPress versions older than v3.5